 How Is Link Labs Different?

 SigFox competitors are each finding at their own niche within the LPWA space.
-Link Labs’ low power, wide area systems are very different technically, and allow for uses in applications like demand response (electric grid control), asset monitoring, and commercial security.
+Link Labs’ low power, wide area systems are very different technically, and allow for uses in applications like demand response (electric grid control), asset tracking and monitoring, and commercial security.
 If you’re interested in how we are different, please see our page on Symphony Link.

 With all that said, there is a large market opportunity in this space, and Link Labs looks forward to friendly competition with SigFox for many years to come.
 We’ll figure out who gets to play Coke and who can be Pepsi next time we’re together.